Safety and Outages

 From a morning shower to cooking dinner at night, utilities are tools we all use every day.
 Like any tool, however, utilities can pose hazards if not used safely.
 That’s why we maintain programs to help ensure our service is safe and reliable, and we offer safety information to customers.

-Our Vegetation Management program, for example, helps keep trees out of power lines.
+Vegetation Management: Our Vegetation Management program, for example, helps keep trees out of power lines.
 Did you know that a tree in power lines can conduct electricity to anyone who touches it?
-And trees are a leading cause of power outages.
+And trees are a leading cause of power outages

 KUB service is very reliable, but we can’t prevent all outages.
 So we also offer information on how to prepare for storms, report outages, etc.